 These loans make every customer poorer, and only add to the financial desperation that these people are experiencing.

 Payday loan stores tout their cash advance services as a convenient way to get money fast, which is true.
-But in the end, they suck the life out of your financial situation.
+But in the end, they suck the life out of you, and do nothing to fix your financial situation.
 Payday loans keep you poor, desperate, and in perpetual debt.

 When it comes down to it, more money is not going to solve the problem.

 So How Do You Avoid the Payday Loan Cycle?

 Well obviously, you don't take out any payday loans or cash advances.
 But aside from the obvious, it's also important to stay on top of your financial situation by:

 - Educating Yourself- Read personal finance books and blogs.
 Take courses in personal finance (Here's mine).